 Huawei’s portfolio for 2017 is going to be another breakthrough for us, and we plan on gaining very considerable market share in the Pakistani market.

 Huawei considers Apple, a primary competitor.
 When do you plan to beat it?

-Yes, we are aiming to beat Apple, and we will probably do this in very near future.
+Yes, we are aiming to beat Apple, and we will probably do this in a very near future.
 We will soon cross Apple in terms of the number of mobile phones sold.
 However, we will need another couple of years before we can supersede them in terms of value.
-In Pakistani market, our value and volume are already larger than Apple.
+In the Pakistani market, our value and volume are already larger than Apple.
 Huawei is, without a doubt the second most major global smartphone brand in Pakistan.

 You always refer to Apple and Samsung as your real competitors.
 Recently, Oppo showed impressive numbers in the Pakistani market, does it become a point of concern to you?

 We as a company believe in healthy competition, and the same holds true for our vision for the Pakistani market.
 It encourages enterprises to come up with ever more innovative products and strategies giving greater benefit to the end consumers in the form of a wider variety of choices and better products.
 They are currently not taking our share.